vipexv/vAdmin/README.md

 **[Script Information]**
 1. Performance: Runs at 0.00 Resmon (Client).
 2. Completely standalone meaning no other dependencies required.
-3. Permission system is built around Ace Perms along with discord roles utilizing the Discord Rest API (Optional/Configurable)
+3. Permission system is built around Ace Perms, but there is optional configuration for permissioons built around discord roles utilizing the Discord Rest API (Optional/Configurable)
 4. If you would like to contribute, please go ahead and head over to the GitHub page and feel free to send a pull request.